Hint mode is switched on Switch off

 Cross-Border Financing Options

-2. Cross-Border Loans.
-These are loans provided for business purposes for international activities, involving exposure to two currencies instead of one.
+1. Cross-Border Loans.
+These are loans provided for international business activities, involving exposure to two currencies instead of one.

-3. Cross-Border Factoring.
-Involves selling accounts receivable in a foreign currency at a discount, providing immediate cash flow.
+2. Cross-Border Factoring.
+Involves selling accounts receivable in a foreign currency at a discount, in exchange for immediate cash flow.

 Examples of Cross-Border Financing